LowerRockLabs/LaravelLivewireTablesAdvancedFilters/README.md

 If you would prefer to utilise an on-the-fly Alpine lookup for the name, then you should set *popoverMethod* in the configuration to lookup

 ### Configuration options
 The below can either be set in the configuration file, or specified per-filter by passing an array into the config() method of the filter.
+You can set as many or as few configuration options as you like, the remainder will be set to the default from the configuration file.

 ```php
 'smartSelect' => [